Updated on May 8, 2026

 - Proven approvals: Only consider machines with FDA and CE Medical certificates that insurers recognise.

-- Local support: Engineers in the UK, fast access to parts, and a workable warranty.
+- Local support: Engineers in the UK, quick access to parts and a warranty that works in real life.

-- Training and records: Core of Knowledge, device training, and certificates that help with insurance and local checks.
+- Training and records: Core of Knowledge, device training and certificates that support insurance and local checks.

-- Safety governance: LPA guidance, risk assessments, and treatment protocols that keep your team protected.
+- Safety governance: LPA guidance, risk assessments and treatment protocols that protect your team.

 07. A British option with proof, training, and rapid backup

-We specialise in certified systems and long term support.
-Explore our three in one Nu TriLaze Plus, the flexible Nu TriLaze Lite, and the precise Nu eRays Plus for hair reduction across skin types I to VI.
-For tattoos and pigmentation work, the Nu Tatouage Plus delivers reliable clearance with Q switched Nd:YAG at 1064 and 532 nanometres.
-Every device includes training, certification help, lifetime support, and our twenty four hour UK swap guarantee if a unit cannot be fixed quickly.
+We focus on certified systems and long term support.
+Explore our three in one Nu TriLaze Plus, the flexible Nu TriLaze Lite and the precise Nu eRays Plus for hair reduction across skin types I to VI.
+For tattoos and pigmentation work, the Nu Tatouage Plus offers reliable clearance with Q switched Nd:YAG at 1064 and 532 nanometres.
+Every device includes training, certification support, lifetime support and our twenty four hour UK swap guarantee if a unit cannot be repaired quickly.
 See all laser hair removal machines.08.
 See the tech, check the numbers, then choose

-- Book a demo: Try the interfaces, check cooling, test spot sizes.
+- Book a demo: Try the interface, check the cooling and test the spot sizes.
 Book a demo.

-- Get clear finance info: We will run through costs, payments, and returns.
+- Get clear finance info: We will talk through costs, payments and likely returns.
 Request details.

-- Stay compliant: Use our Laser Protection Adviser service to keep safety and paperwork tight.
+- Stay compliant: Use our Laser Protection Adviser service to keep safety and paperwork in order.

 Author